evilnose/PyRKViewer/docs/source/InternalJSONModelFormat.rst

 2. Optional information in the internal JSON model format:
  a.
 Compartment render information (i.e., fill color, border color, border width).
  b.
 Node render information (i.e., fill color, border color, border width).
  c.
-Reaction render information (i.e., fill color, line width).
+Reaction render information (i.e., fill color, line width), and rateLaw.

 3. How to extend the interal JSON model file:
  Users can either use SBcoyote to modify the internal JSON model file by editing the model on the canvas,